mikaelvesavuori/azure-static-web-app-demo/README.md

 # Azure Static Web App demo

-Basic demonstration of an Azure Static Web App.
+Basic demonstration of an Azure Static Web App using React.

 For the frontend, I've used my ["minimal useful React PWA"](https://github.com/mikaelvesavuori/minimal-useful-react-pwa).